opentdf/spec/README.md

 Developers can use this platform as a practical guide, a starting point for their own implementations, or directly leverage the provided SDKs.

-## Contributing

-We welcome contributions and feedback!
-Please see the [Contribution Guidelines](CONTRIBUTING.md) for details on how to propose changes, report issues, or submit pull requests.

 ## Contact

 For questions regarding OpenTDF, interoperability, or the specification, please reach out to [support@opentdf.io](mailto:support@opentdf.io).